dcndr/SubjectiveAssembly/README.md

 # Subjective Assembly

+***THIS REPOSITORY IS NOW ARCHIVED AND FUTURE UPDATES ARE NOW ON THE ORGANISATION REPOSITORY [HERE](https://bit.ly/github.com/SubjectiveAssembly/SubjectiveAssembly).***

 Create, manage and host student timetables and school bell times for Subjective: the **school-driven, student-centric** iOS class and learning organisation app.
 Use this repository to self-host Assembly with the source code.